-In addition to the major laboratory facilities, which includes extensive instrument development and data processing capabilities, there are ballistic ranges for studies of topics such as aircraft vulnerability, and a number of flight simulators used with hybrid computers and graphic displays in studying pilot/control system interactions.
-The department also operates a threeton surface effect ship testcraft.
+In addition to the major laboratory facilities, which include extensive instrumentation and data processing capabilities, the department possesses an IBM Series 1 computer with several input/output terminals and graphic/ plotting displays.
+Other research facilities include ballistic ranges for studies of topics such as aircraft vulnerability, a number of flight simulators used with hybrid computers for studying pilot/ control system interactions, and a three-ton surface-effect ship.
+The department also uses a leased aircraft for an in-flight laboratory.